bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 # HOWTO Create Minimal Debian Image
 This is a very brief overview of how the Debian installation image was created.
-There is no need for anyone to go through this procedure because the Seagate Central Debian installation images are made available in the downloads section of this project.
-This procedure is only documented here for completeness sake in case someone wants to perform the process themselves.
+There is no need for anyone to perform this procedure because prebuilt Seagate Central Debian installation images are made available in the releases section of this project.
+This procedure is documented here for completeness sake in case someone wants to perform the process themselves.